-This study will hopefully be a benefit to local governments here in Virginia as they craft their annual budgets.
-Should additional revenue be needed, it is suggested from the numbers in this report that cigarette taxes are not the place to rely on.
+This year's study will hopefully be a benefit, as it was with our first study last year, to local governments here in Virginia as they craft their annual budgets for this year and in future years.
+Should additional revenue be needed, it is suggested from the numbers in this report that cigarette taxes are not the place to look.
 Consistently, as the tables in this study show, projected revenue is rarely met and when it is, that normally lasts only a year with rare exceptions.
 Total revenue from this source tends to decrease over time so reliance on a cigarette tax is not a long-term resolution to modernizing a local government's tax system.

 This study is presented in an effort to bring facts and figures to the debate on local cigarette taxes.
-It is a report that relies on the figures from local governments and those figures make a strong case that cigarette taxes are not a reliable source of funding for local governments.
+It is not an endorsement of smoking or not smoking.
+It is a report that relies on the figures from local government and those figures make a strong case that cigarette taxes are not a reliable source of funding for these localities.